-- Master course: Designing Interactive Experiences
+Project Context Master Course: Designing Interactive Experiences

-- We developed a VR stargazing experience for duos that want to share some intimacy with their loved ones they are separated from (because of COVID-19).
+Result We developed a VR stargazing Android app for duos that want to share some intimate time with their loved ones they are separated from (because of COVID-19).
 Our project was a finalist for the title of ‘VPRO Tegenlicht 2020 Pioneer’ (Dutch) and was featured by VPRO Tegenlicht in their documentary (Dutch).

 My focus for the development was on making the networking work in Unity, so we could connect two users that were in different spaces.
 In the following video I go a bit deeper into the related theory and my addition to the project:

 After the suggestion of our professor, we joined the competition for ‘Pioneer 2020’ of the Dutch TV show VPRO Tegenlicht.
 Together with 3 other teams, we made it to the finals, in which I acted as our team’s spokesperson.
 Unfortunately, we didn’t manage to win the final prize.
-In January 2020, the project was also featured in a documentary of VPRO Tegenlicht and an article accompanying the documentary.
+In January 2021, the project was also featured in a documentary of VPRO Tegenlicht and an article accompanying the documentary.